shopwareArchive/AppTemplate/README.md

 # App Server Template based on Symfony framework
+test

 This is an app server template for developing an app server.
 This should be forked and used as base for your app server